hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

 ## Files

-main.rb: Contains the Ruby code for the rice cooker program.
+ruby.rb: Contains the Ruby code for the rice cooker program.

 ## Usage
 To run the program:

 bash

-ruby main.rb
+ruby ruby.rb
 Linter Installation (RuboCop)
 To install RuboCop for linting:

 bash

 gem install rubocop

 To lint the code:

 bash

-rubocop main.rb
+rubocop ruby.rb or rubocop

 # C
 ## Overview